sergeybykov85/ic-storage-service/README.md

 ## Milestone 1 - Extend the concept of the IMU NFT component and run the demo (Casper mainnet)

 1. [Concept of the main canisters]
-_Defined the concept of three canisters : ApplicationService, Application, DataBucket._
+_Defined the concept of three canisters and relations between them : ApplicationService, Application, DataBucket._

 2. [Implementation the basic methods and support of dynamic canister creation].
 _Only main canister ApplicationService is deployed from dfx command line.
 Application canister is created by the ApplicationService canitser based on the logic.
 And DataBucket canister is created by Application canister according to the logic._